Last time, we saw that every programming language has three kinds of things:

 Today, we discuss abstraction in Racket and introduce two of its primitives for creating conditional expressions.
 But first...

 Last week, I asked you to come to class with

 at least one question you have about Racket and the type of programming being donein your reading assignment.
 Your questions were wide-ranging and showed that many of you have begun to think about the language more deeply.
-Even still, I got a few questions like, Why is Racket so weird?
+Even still, I received a couple of questions basically asking Why is Racket so weird?

 We will see, talk about, and use functional style throughout the semester.
-If you have the same questions about functional programming at the end, let's talk then.
+If you have the same questions about Racket and functional programming at the end of the course, let's talk then.

 At this point in the course, I usually encounter some questions repeatedly.
 These are natural questions that people learning Racket have, especially after learning Java, Python, C, and Ada first.
 I have gathered many of these questions and their answers in a list of Frequently Asked Questions about Racket and Scheme.
 Check it out!
 I will try to answer any other questions you ask, either in writing or in class.
 Keep on asking questions, too.
 That is the one of the best ways that you will learn.

 Your questions show a natural curiosity.
 That's good!
-Be open to something different.
+Let your curiosity open you up to something different.

 Oh, and why is Racket so weird?
 Because you don't know it yet.

 I also asked you to send me email with another question about Racket in Homework 1.
 Here are a few that stood out:

 What are first and rest?You have experience working with lists in other languages.
 Consider these Python versions of Racket's functions.
 We will see more soon!